julietcohen/docker_python_basics/README.md

 3. Then get `simple_workflow.py` to run on Datateam, and mount the volume in the same way, with the `docker run` command.
 This script writes several directories and many more files!

 4. Finally, run the `parsl_worfklow.py` on Datateam with a persistent volume specified within the `parsl` config, not in the `docker run` command.

+See details for all these steps below:

-## 1. For either `simple_test.py` or `simple_worfklow.py`: Steps to build an image and run the container on a local machine
+## 1. For either `simple_test.py` or `simple_workflow.py`: Steps to build an image and run the container on a local machine

-1. clone repository & open Docker Desktop, navigate to repository in VScode
+1. Clone repository & open Docker Desktop app on your laptop, then navigate to repository in VScode.
+2. Edit filepaths in Dockerfile as needed.
+3. Ensure an environment is activated in the terminal that is built from the same `requirements.txt` file as the docker image.
+This requires you to create a fresh environment, activate it, then run `pip install -r requirements.txt` in the command line.
+4. Run `docker build -t image_name .` in the command line.
+5. Run the container and specify a persistent directory for input and output data, updating the path as needed: `docker run -v /Users/jcohen/Documents/docker/repositories/docker_python_basics/app:/app image_name`

+## 2. For either `simple_test.py` or `simple_workflow.py`: Steps to build an image and run the container on Datateam server

+1. SSH into server in VScode, clone the repository, and navigate to the repository.
-2. edit paths in Dockerfile as needed
+2. Edit filepaths in Dockerfile as needed.
-3. ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image
+3. Ensure an environment is activated in the terminal that is built from the same `requirements.txt` file as the docker image
 4. `docker build -t image_name .`
-5. Run container with persistent directory for input and output data, updating the path as needed: `docker run -v /Users/jcohen/Documents/docker/repositories/docker_python_basics/app:/app image_name`

-## 2. For either `simple_test.py` or `simple_worfklow.py`: Steps to build an image and run the container on Datateam

-1. SSH into server in VScode, clone repository, navigate to repository
-2. edit paths in Dockerfile as needed
-3. ensure an environment is activated in the terminal that is build from the same `requirements.txt` file as the docker image
-4. `docker build -t image_name .`
-5. Run container with persistent directory for input and output data, updating the path as needed: `docker run -v /home/jcohen/docker_python_basics/app:/app image_name`
+5. Run the container and specify a persistent directory for input and output data, updating the path as needed: `docker run -v /home/jcohen/docker_python_basics/app:/app image_name`

 ## 3. For ANY of the scripts: Steps to run a container from a published repository package (a built image) on server:

-1. SSH into server in VScode, clone repository, navigate to repository
+1. SSH into server in VScode, clone the repository, and navigate to the repository.

-2. Make sure your token allows for publishing packages to the repo (todo: add details to this)
+2. Make sure your Personal Access Token allows for publishing packages to the repo.
+Navigate to your token on GitHub, then scroll down to `write:packages` and check the box and save.

-3. Edit paths in Dockerfile as needed
+3. Edit filepaths in Dockerfile as needed.

-4. If running `parsl` script, update string that represents the published repository package version of image in `parsl_config.py`
+4. If running `parsl` script, update the string that represents the published repository package version of image in `parsl_config.py`:
 ```
 image='ghcr.io/julietcohen/docker_python_basics:0.9',
 ```

-5. add line to parsl config to specify the persistent volume name and mount filepath
+5. Add a line to parsl config to specify the persistent volume name and mount filepath.
+The first item in the list will need to be a persistent volume that is set up by the server admin.
+The second argument is the location that you want the volume to be mounted within your container.:
 ```
 persistent_volumes=[('pdgrun-dev-0','/home/jcohen/docker_python_basics/app-data')]
 ```

-6. publish package to repository with new version number by running 3 commands:
+6. Publish the package to the repository with new version number by running 3 commands one-by-one.
+Replace `$GITHUB_PAT` with your PAT:
 ```
 docker build -t ghcr.io/julietcohen/docker_python_basics:0.9 .